dino-050/2025-29_Dinesh_Kumar_25scs1003002397_3rd_Semester_2CSE24/README.md

 **Organization:** Thiranex Technologies

 The internship emphasized industry-relevant programming skills and encouraged continuous learning through practical assignments, coding challenges, and project-based learning.

+## 📌 About the Internship

+This internship focused on developing a strong foundation in C++ Programming, Object-Oriented Programming (OOP), Data Structures, File Handling, and Problem Solving.
+The program combined theoretical concepts with hands-on project development to strengthen programming and software development skills.

+Throughout the internship, I designed and implemented multiple console-based applications using C++.
+These projects helped me gain practical experience in object-oriented design, file management, menu-driven systems, and game development concepts.

+The internship emphasized writing efficient, maintainable, and structured code while solving real-world problems through project-based learning.

+**Organization:** Thiranex Technologies

+By the end of the internship, I successfully completed four industry-oriented projects and enhanced my understanding of software development fundamentals using C++.